How Growing Organisations Are Rethinking Payroll Support

 • Parental leave payments will reflect 100% of actual weekly earnings before leave, across all employments.

-• The parental leave provisions commence 1 July 2027, a different and tighter timeline than the rest of the Bill.
+• Only the parental leave payment provisions commence on 1 July 2027, which is a tighter timeline than the rest of the Bill (including the other parental leave changes).

 Leave Accrual During Parental Leave